eduardfrankford/IA3/README.md

 1. Change representation to 180 degrees or (sin,cos) pair.
 2. Sort output in order to let neuron1 be small, neuron2 be medium and neuron3 be large.

+### Possible further steps

+In order to make the robot better it might be useful not to give him three thetas as a output but only one.
+Like this we could make the neural network generate one theta then make the step, generate one theta make the step and so on.
+As a result the robot would be able to move much more precisely.
+Or maybe stop using neural networks for this problem and go on with self organizing maps, but this is a topic for an other practica.